Woodstock Elementary Productions

 Absences: Since the after-school program only meets once a week, attendance is very important.
 Putting on a show is a lot of work for kids and staff and absences create problems when planning what scenes and musical numbers to rehearse.
 Please remember the end result is a show your kids can be proud of and confident with onstage.
 If your child misses a great number of rehearsals, we reserve the right to recast their role.
 If you know in advance your child will miss a certain class because of an out-of-town absence, please let us know as it will help us plan.
 Of course, kids get sick and no one can plan for that, but please do try to plan appointments and play dates for other days of the week.
 We take theater seriously.

-Casting: Typically, the larger roles will go to the older kids and the ensemble/chorus roles will go to the younger kids.
+Casting: Typically, the larger roles will go to kids who have been in the program a while and have proven their abilities to memorize lines, learn songs, etc, and the ensemble/chorus roles will go to the younger or newer kids.
 Younger kids will learn by the older kids' example.
 Of course, sometimes there are exceptions.
 Sometimes it depends on the show we do or the individual kids we have attending class.
+Each class dynamic is different.
 Some kids are eager for a large role and some kids would like to be a supporting member no matter their age.
-I prefer to cast a child who is responsible, considerate, and mature (for their age) in a demanding role as opposed to the kid with the best jazz hands.
 We want all kids set up for success.
 We want them to feel comfortable and finish the show feeling proud and having had a fun time.
-We start immediately on Day One doing assessments to see how kids interact, how willing they are to jump in, and whether they want to sing something in a small group or stay quiet.
+We start immediately on Day One doing assessments to see how kids interact, how they treat other kids, how willing they are to jump in, and whether they want to sing something in a small group or stay quiet.
+We understand that some kids shine on stage who typically are shy and reserved in a large group.
+We also know some kids can not sit still for two hours straight but have a strong interest in performance and also deserve to shine.
+All kids deserve a “win” and we will not only base our casting decisions on how well your child sits still.
+We are not interested in casting stars, but in developing a strong cast as a whole.
 With such a short class time, we move quickly to cast the show and get to practicing our parts within the first 3 weeks!
 Since we have been at this for quite some time both as teachers and directors, but also as actors ourselves, we ask that you respect our final casting decision.
-Your child will have a better time with your full support.
+Your child will have a better time with your full support at home.

 Volunteers: Don't worry - we won't ask for much - but it helps when we have a few available parents closer to show time to help kids with costumes, props, tickets, etc. It's fun!
 And a little crazy.